Marievil10/Mozzeno/README.md

 - Yes-button: runs the main.py script
 - No-button: does not run the main.py script

-> [!NOTE]
+This is fully optional.
+No functionality of the main.py-file rests on the scheduling.

-> The window is completely optional.
-No functionality of the main.py-file rests on the window.
+## Scheduling
->
+It's finally here, the scheduling option!
+I implemented it so that it compares the date of your Mozzeno-file, and the last, so you don't have outdated information in your sheet.

-> For the "full experience", run the popup_button.py-file instead of the main.py-file.
+Once again, no functionality of the main.py-file nor run_main_popup.py rests on the scheduling.
+It's all completely optional.

 ## Next steps
 A feature I would like to add is the monitoring of the folder in which the csv-files get saved, and an automatic triggering of the popup window to start the process.